Martha & Snoop's Potluck Dinner Party is returning for a second helping.

 VH1 has renewed the unscripted series from Snoop Dogg and Martha Stewart for season two, it was announced Monday.

 The pickup comes just three weeks into the show's run.
-The series opened to a 1.5 rating among adults 18-49 and 3 million total viewers in live-plus-3 numbers.
+The series opened to a 1.5 rating among adults 18-49 and 3 million total viewers in live-plus-three numbers.

-"Martha and Snoop are the modern-day 'Odd Couple' and the reigning King and Queen of pop culture," MTV, VH1 and Logo president Chris McCarthy said.
+"Martha and Snoop are the modern day 'Odd Couple' and the reigning King and Queen of pop culture," MTV, VH1 and Logo president Chris MccCarthy said.
 "Wait until you see what happens in season two."

 The series sees the unexpected pair invite over various celebrity friends for a weekly dinner party.
-Guests for season one included Seth Rogen, Wiz Khalifa, Rick Ross, Jamie Chung, 2 Chainz, Naya Rivera, Ashley Graham, Jason Derulo, 50 Cent, Fat Joe, Kathy Griffin, Kelis, Ashlee Simpson & Evan Ross, Keke Palmer, and Robin Thicke, among others.
+Guests for season one include Seth Rogen, Wiz Khalifa, Rick Ross, Jamie Chung, 2 Chainz, Naya Rivera, Ashley Graham, Jason Derulo, 50 Cent, Fat Joe, Kathy Griffin, Kelis, Ashlee Simpson & Evan Ross, Keke Palmer and Robin Thicke, among others.

 Added Snoop Dogg: "That's right, me and my homegirl Martha will be back for another season and we can't wait.
-Thanks to all the fans who tuned in to Season 1.
-If y'all thought this season was fun, wait till you see what we have cookin' up next for ya."
+Thanks to all the fans who tuned into Season 1.
+If ya'll thought this season was fun, wait 'til you see what we have cookin' up next for ya."

 Martha & Snoop's Potluck Dinner Party airs Mondays at 10 p.m. on VH1.

 This article first appeared on The Hollywood Reporter.